Patents - Kazakhstan: Lexology GTDT Practice Guides

 Joinder of multiple defendants

 - Can multiple parties be joined as defendants in the same lawsuit?
 If so, what are the requirements?
-Must all of the defendants be accused of infringing all of the same patents?
+Must all the defendants be accused of infringing all the same patents?

 - A lawsuit may be brought jointly by multiple plaintiffs against one or multiple defendants.
 Each of the plaintiffs or defendants in the lawsuit acts independently concerning the other side.
 Multiple defendants may be joined in the same lawsuit if: